Can Gol Linhas Aereas Inteligentes S.A. (GOL) Remain Competitive?

 Gol Linhas Aereas Inteligentes S.A.
-(NYSE:GOL) went down by -0.99% from its latest closing price compared to the recent 1-year high of $11.43.
-The company’s stock price has collected -2.90% of loss in the last five trading sessions.
+(NYSE:GOL) went up by 3.90% from its latest closing price compared to the recent 1-year high of $11.43.
+The company’s stock price has collected -12.68% of loss in the last five trading sessions.

 Is It Worth Investing in Gol Linhas Aereas Inteligentes S.A.
 (NYSE :GOL) Right Now?